“I only eat once a day”: the “new poor” tell how the pandemic has made them fall into precariousness

-They are a student, unemployed, temporary, VTC driver … With the Covid-19, they have lost their safety net.
+They are a student, unemployed, temporary worker, VTC driver … With the Covid-19, they have lost their safety net and experience precariousness.
 They agreed to testify for franceinfo.

 They are not the subject of the daily count by the Ministry of Health.
 They did not go through the intensive care unit.
 Often, even, they were not sick.
 Yet they too are victims of the Covid-19 epidemic.
 Them?
 These “new poor”, whom the crisis has thrown into precariousness.